szczekulskij/stock_trainer/README.md

 # stock_trainer
-a program to train myself to better understand stocks, and later to implement AI
+A program to train myself to better understand stocks, and later a base to train AI to better understand stocks

 Steps :
 - Gather Stock Data & preprocess it